Solar System Trivia

 Answer: 2

-Question: How many terrestrial planets do we have in our solar system?
+Question: How many solid-surfaced “land lover” planets are hanging out in our solar system?

 Answer: 4